buildinamsterdam/lint/README.md

 - `TSEnumDeclaration` - Error when using Enums, let's push for `const Foo as const` since it's more declarative that it outputs JS.
 Enums are in a weird in between state that they are both types and constants.
 This makes them confusing on how to use them and what the output will be.

-**Note**: The `TSEnumDeclaration` is our only rule that can't be auto-fixed by Eslint.
+**Note**: The `TSEnumDeclaration` is our only rule that can't be auto-fixed by ESLint.
 This is because based on what we need the enum for the 'correct' approach might differ.

 ## Prettier